grpc/grpc.io/content/en/docs/guides/interceptors.md

 Suppose you have two client interceptors: a caching interceptor and a logging interceptor.
 What order should they be in?
-You might want the logging interceptor closer to the network to better monitor your application's communication and ignore cached RPCs.
-Or you might want it closer to the application to understand what your app's behavior and see what information it is loading.
-You can choose between these options without modifying either interceptor.
+You might want the logging interceptor closer to the network to better monitor your application's communication and ignore cached RPCs:

-Caching closer to the application:
 ```mermaid
 flowchart LR
 APP(Application) --> INT1